What I Wish I’d Known Before Moving to Canada

 If you wear a hole in the sole or your shoe or your toaster stops working, an Indian’s first instinct is to seek a repair.
 In Canada however, you’ll be hard-pressed to find a corner shop cobbler, let alone a handyperson to breathe new life into a glitchy home appliance.
 Even if you can find someone who specializes in repairs, the sad reality is that getting things fixed in Canada often costs as much as buying a replacement.

 Culture shock works both ways!
-Here are 19 things Canadians travelling to India should know before they go.
+Here’s what Canadians travelling to India should know before they go.

-15. Canadians might be more private than you’re used to.
+Canadians might be more private than you’re used to